Samuel Johnson (Nigerian historian): Biography

 Samuel Johnson was born a recaptive Creole in Freetown, Sierra Leone, as the third of seven children of Henry Erugunjinmi Johnson and Sarah Johnson on June 24, 1846.
 His father, who gave himself the Yoruba name Erugunjinmi, was born in 1810 in the town of Oyo-Ile, capital of the Oyo Empire.
 Henry was an Omoba (prince) of the Oyo clan, and was a grandson of the 18th-century alaafin (king) Abiodun.
-He was later captured in the Atlantic Slave Trade but was rerouted to Sierra Leone, like many Yorubas, such as Samuel Ajayi Crowther (his distant cousin) and others.
+He was later captured and sold into the Atlantic Slave Trade but was rerouted to Sierra Leone, like many Yorubas, such as Samuel Ajayi Crowther (his distant cousin) and others.
 He later met the English writer and literary critic Samuel Johnson, whose name he gave to his son.
 Johnson had 2 older brothers, Henry and Nathaniel, and a younger brother, Obadiah.
 Henry and Nathaniel both became missionaries and archdeacons like Samuel, while Obadiah became the first indigenous Yoruba medical doctor.
 He completed his education at the Church Missionary Society (CMS) Training Institute and subsequently taught during what became known as the Yoruba civil war.

 Johnson and Charles Phillips, also of the CMS, arranged a ceasefire in 1886 and then a treaty that guaranteed the independence of the Ekiti towns.
 The people of Ilorin refused to cease fighting however, and the war dragged on.
 In 1880, he became a deacon and in 1888 a priest.
 He was based in Oyo from 1881 onward and completed a work on Yoruba history in 1897.
 Johnson declared that his chief aim in committing pen to paper was to safeguard the annals of Yoruba history, a heritage swiftly slipping into oblivion.
 Thus, he wrote:

 "What led to this production was not a burning desire of the author to appear in print—as all who are well acquainted with him will readily admit—but a purely patriotic motive, that the history of our fatherland might not be lost in oblivion, especially as our old sires are fast dying out.

 Educated natives of Yoruba are well acquainted with the history of England and with that of Rome and Greece, but of the history of their own country they know nothing whatever!
 This reproach it is one of the author's objects to remove."

 He first entrusted his manuscript to the Christian Missionary Society, who conveyed it to other publishers—the manuscript was later "misplaced" and lost to posterity.
 (Note: Johnson's brother and editor Dr. Obadiah Johnson was skeptical of the honesty of the publisher's claim to have lost the valuable manuscript, writing: The manuscripts were forwarded to a well-known English publisher through one of the great Missionary Societies in 1899 and—mirabile dictu—nothing more was heard of them!